aleph2c/c_beachhead/README.md

 project by generating the following:

 - `.vscode/tasks.json`: Configures the `make`, `cmake`, and `C/C++: gcc build active file` tasks, which are necessary for creating the executable.
-- `.vscode/launch.json`: Configures VS Code to utilize the gdb debugger within the WSL.
+- `.vscode/launch.json`: Configures "VS Code" to utilize the gdb debugger within the WSL.
-- `.vscode/c_cpp_properties.json`: Configures the settings for C and C++ IntelliSense and browsing in VS Code.
+- `.vscode/c_cpp_properties.json`: Configures the settings for C and C++ IntelliSense and browsing in "VS Code".
 - `/build/`: Contains the executables.
 - `main.c`: Contains the main C file.
 - `/src/<program_name>.c`: A skeleton for your business logic.